CrazyProger1/PC-Alarm/README.md

 distance.
 With PC-Alarm, you can remotely lock or unlock your computer, shut it down, restart it, or put it to sleep.

 PC-Alarm is incredibly user-friendly and easy to set up.
-It runs seamlessly in the background, constantly monitoring your computer for any unauthorized use.
+It runs seamlessly in the background, constantly monitoring your computer for mouse use.

 Whether you're at work, traveling, or simply away from your computer, PC-Alarm has got you covered.
 It's the perfect solution for safeguarding your computer and maintaining control even when you're not physically present.